-Illnesses started on dates ranging from October 13, 2017 to February 24, 2018.
-Ill people range in age from 6 to 67 years, with a median age of 39.
-27 hospitalizations have been reported.
+Illnesses started on dates ranging from October 13, 2017 to January 30, 2018.
+Ill people range in age from 6 to 67 years, with a median age of 41.
+Sixteen people are male.
+Eleven hospitalizations have been reported.
 No deaths have been reported.

 Epidemiologic evidence indicates that kratom is a likely source of this multistate outbreak.
 Kratom is a plant consumed for its stimulant effects and as an opioid substitute.
 Kratom is also known as Thang, Kakuam, Thom, Ketom, and Biak.

 In interviews, ill people answered questions about the foods they ate and other exposures in the months before they became ill.
 Eight (73%) of 11 people interviewed reported consuming kratom in pills, powder, or tea.
 No common brands or suppliers of kratom have been identified at this time.

 At this time, CDC recommends that people not consume kratom in any form.
 The investigation indicates that kratom products could be contaminated with Salmonella and could make people sick.

 Salmonella symptoms include: